 Look.
-I despise musicals and find most standards boring.
-That’s why I don’t care for much that Ella Fitzgerald did after the 1940’s and why you won’t find much by Ol’ Blue Eyes in my collection (though I did like James Darren’s engaging take on standards on This One’s from the Heart.)
+I despise musicals and find most standards from the Great American Songbook boring.
 The moniker, “standards,” is the ultimate turn-off.
 I don’t want the standard model of anything, especially music.

 Here’s why: Bill Evans had a more creative mind than I do and could see possibilities where I see dead ends.
 He also understood the limits of intellect and had the patience and discipline to build the skills one needs to become a true artist: “I mean, jazz is a certain process that is not an intellectual process.
 You use your intellect to take apart the materials and learn to understand them and learn to work with them.
 But, actually, it takes years and years of playing to develop the facility so that you can forget all of that and just relax, and just play.”

 I can apply that kind of patience and discipline to the erotic arts, but not to music.
 With the erotic, your pleasure centers are active even while you’re learning through experience, and they are active in the fantasy and preparation stages.
 It’s easy to be patient when the journey itself provides ample opportunity to get your rocks off.
 In ten years of flute and piano lessons, I might have experienced what Bill Evans was talking about once a year when all the practice paid off and I finally nailed a piece.
 My goal in taking music lessons was always to learn how music worked, not to become a musician; my goal in sex has always been to become the greatest fuck on the planet.
 I want every sexual encounter to be a fucking masterpiece.